 The Leadership Team consists of nine lay members serving in rotating three-year terms, plus the Lead Pastor, the Associate Pastor and the Executive Director.

-Jan Fitts - Chair
+Rick Martin - Chair

 Rick has served in ministry on the Missions Team, Cuba Mission Team, CUMC Preschool, Spark Children’s Ministry, Ignite mission trips, YES sponsor, Confirmation mentor, Small group leader, and Wesleyan Building Brothers.
 Rick’s professional experience includes engineering, IT service management, and program management in the telecommunications, contact center, and IT consulting industries.
 Rick and his family attend the 9:29am service and his spiritual gifts are serving, mercy, and shepherding.